minericpark/minericpark/README.md

 ## Helloo 👋

+<p align=center>
+    <img height=175 align="center" src="https://github-readme-stats.vercel.app/api?username=minericpark&show_icons=true&count_private=true&theme=vue">
+</p>

 My name is Eric Min Seo Park!
 I am a software developer studying :books: software engineering at the University of Guelph (:canada:).
 Nice to meet you!
 Hope to get to know you well and get better at programming with you 😄

-<p align=center>
-    <img height=175 align="center" src="https://github-readme-stats.vercel.app/api?username=minericpark&show_icons=true&count_private=true&theme=vue">
-</p>
+### :chart_with_upwards_trend: Currently working on
+- School finals 🤔

 ### :wrench: Technologies & Tools
 #### Languages